evidentlyai/evidently/docs/book/tests-and-reports/get-reports.md

 **Reference**: The complete list of Metrics is available in the [All metrics](../reference/all-metrics.md) table.
 To see interactive examples, check the [Example notebooks](../examples/examples.md).
 {% endhint %}

+{% hint style="info" %}
+**Row-level evaluations**: If you want to generate scores on the row-level, which is often relevant for text data where you score individual texts, read more about [Text Descriptors](text-descriptors.md.md).
+{% endhint %}

 Metrics can be either dataset-level or column-level.

 **Dataset-level metrics**.
 Some Metrics evaluate the entire dataset.
 For example, a Metric that checks for data drift across the whole dataset or calculates accuracy.